Stabilization notices and discontinued functions

 Enterprise Bundle Archive (EBA) support is stabilized in CICS TS.
 Additionally, the ability to build EBAs as part of the CICS bundle export is stabilized in both CICS Explorer and CICS TS build toolkit.
 Consider either using Gradle or Maven to build EBAs or copying a built EBA into a CICS bundle before export.

-6.2 If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0961.
+6.2 and later If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0961.

 Extended Recovery Facility